 Megadeth was formed in late 1983 when former Metallica lead guitarist Dave Mustaine was looking to avenge his firing from his former band by forming a new thrash metal act.
 Mustaine was booted from Metallica in April of 1983 for personal differences, anger issues, alcohol abuse and a general lack of harmony just prior to the recording of Metallica’s Kill ‘Em All.
 The band did not get along on its road trips and the last straw came when Mustaine and Metallica’s James Hetfield got into yet another fight.
 He was replaced by Exodus guitarist Kirk Hammet who moved from San Francisco to Los Angeles to Join Metallica and brought with him several songs and lead guitar compositions.

 Living in Los Angeles, Mustaine seething at the noise emanating from below his apartment threw a potted plant down at the window of David Ellefson's apartment.
 The latter man had moved from Minnesota to Los Angeles.
-Initially dubbed Fallen Angel (and featuring guitarist Robbie Cromwell and drummer Mike Leswick) for six months, Megadeth picked Dijon Carruthers as its drummer and recruited Greg Handevidt on second guitar.
+Initially dubbed Fallen Angel (and featuring guitarist Robbie Cromwell, bass player Matt Kisselstein and drummer Mike Leswick) for some six months, Megadeth picked Dijon Carruthers as its drummer and recruited Greg Handevidt on second guitar.
 Greg was rooming with Ellefson at the time.
 Carruthers was soon out and replaced by Lee Rausch.
 The band recorded a demo and began gigging in California.
 A singer called Lor Kain lasted a matter of weeks.
 At this time, the band’s set comprised of new tracks and original versions of Metallica songs co-penned by Mustaine.
 Handevidt, however, soon joined Carruthers.
 Mustaine recruited Slayer’s Kerry King for live shows hoping to make him a permanent member before being forced to recruit a permanent guitarist.
 King stayed for five shows and the two men developed a long-tern enmity despite often touring together.
 Chris Poland was the new guy.
 Poland was fired and immediately rehired during this period.
 The Last Rites demo was issued in March of 1984.
 Poland was briefly replaced by a Mike Albert, reinstated and eventually fired in 1987.
 In the meantime, the band had obtained a deal with the East Coast label, Combat Records and issued its debut.
 The band was classifying itself, ‘”State of The Art Speed Metal.”
 The album established the band’s sardonic and sarcastic brand of thrash metal.
 It featured Mechanix, which was an early version of Metallica’s The Four Horsemen.
 It also featured a cover version of Nancy Sinatra’s These Boots Are Made For Walking, which was also included on the soundtrack to the film Dudes.
 It also introduced Rattlehead, the band’s eventual mascot.
 Ed Repka’s artwork gave the band a distinct character.
 The band toured with Exciter.
-With Gar Samuelson on drums the band recorded its second album and further delved into politics.
+With Gar Samuelson on drums, the band recorded its second album and further delved into politics.
 The album was a metal hit thanks to its thrashing anger and video for the title track.
-With Metallica growing in stature and Mustaine holding his own this album was issued by Capitol Records, although Combat’s name appeared on the jacket.
+With Metallica growing in stature and Mustaine holding his own Capitol Records issued this album, although Combat’s name appeared on the jacket.
 The band was transitioning to the major label.
 More shows followed, including a 72-week headlining stint, and the band even opened for Motörhead.
 The cover version here was I Ain’t Superstitious.

 Canadian guitarist Glen Drover was soon recruited and eventually brought his brother Shawn.
 Glen Drover left in 2008 and was himself replaced by Jag Panzerer Chris Broderick.
 Mustaine had founded Gigantour as an annual tour in 2005 and managed to repeat the event in 2006 and 2007.
 The bands included were Nevermore, Overkill, Dream Theater, Fear Factory, Life Of Agony and others.
 Megadeth toured with Judas Priest and Testament in February of 2009 for the Priest Feast UK tour dates.